The best way to choose and enjoy a good Iberian ham

 Herein lies the difference.
 We can have a quality Iberian cebo ham from pigs fed with feed rich in oleic acid but which have not been free-ranging in the Dehesa.
 This ham will have a low level of antioxidants.
 An authentic Iberian acorn-fed ham will have that level of tocopherols that favor a less rancid fat.

-In summary, if you want to buy a good Iberian hamFirst check that it has its seal of the Iberian standard, then lightly touch the piece and check its richness in monounsaturated fatty acids.
-In ibericomio.es you can not touch the hams.
+In short, if you want to buy a good Iberian ham, first check that it has its seal of the Iberian standard, then lightly touch the piece and check its richness in monounsaturated fatty acids.
+At ibericomio.es you cannot touch the hams.
 We have touched many hams from many producers and we guarantee that they are all very tasty.
 Do you dare to try them?

 If you have already chosen your Iberian ham, it is time to eat Iberian ham at home.